In this guide I’ll be taking apart a Sony Vaio VPCZ1.

 – Wireless card.

 – Hard drive.

-In my Sony Vaio VPCZ1290X laptop I had two SSDs (Solid State Drives) sandwiched together and configured as RAID 0.
+In my Sony Vaio VPCZ1290X I had two SSDs (Solid State Drives) sandwiched together and configured as RAID 0.